krcook1980/WorkoutTracker/README.md

   ## Installation
-   Use npm i for the package.json,
+   Use npm i for the package.json, npm run seed for the seeder file (MongoDb)

   ## Usage

    In the terminal, use node server.js, navigate to localhost